opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

-The OS_AUTH_URL variable is key to configure correctly, as the other admin services are gleaned from the identity service.
+The OS_AUTH_URL variable is key to configure correctly, as the other admin services are collected from the identity service.
 HTTPS should be configured in the SUT so either OS_CACERT or OS_INSECURE should be uncommented.
 However, if SSL is disabled in the SUT, comment out both OS_CACERT and OS_INSECURE variables.
 Ensure the '/path/to/pre_config' directory in